project-chip/connectedhomeip/docs/code_generation.md

 -   if `$ZAP_DEVELOPMENT_PATH` is set, code assumes you are running zap from source.
 Use this if you develop zap.
-Zap has to be bootstrapped (generally `npm ci` but check zap documetation for this.
+Zap has to be bootstrapped (generally `npm ci` but check zap documentation for this.
 Some scripts have a `--run-bootstrap` command line argument to do this for you)

 -   if `$ZAP_INSTALL_PATH` is set, code assumes that `zap` or `zap-cli` is